Snger/reading-notes/languages/c#.md

 > An IEnumerable<T> whose elements are the result of invoking the transform function on each element of source.
 4. [Remarks] This method is implemented by using deferred execution.
 The immediate return value is an object that stores all the information that is required to perform the action.
 The query represented by this method is not executed until the object is enumerated either by calling its GetEnumerator method directly or by using foreach in Visual C# or For Each in Visual Basic.
 5. [Remarks] This projection method requires the transform function, selector, to produce one value for each value in the source sequence, source.
 If selector returns a value that is itself a collection, it is up to the consumer to traverse the subsequences manually.
 In such a situation, it might be better for your query to return a single coalesced sequence of values.
 To achieve this, use the SelectMany<TSource,TResult> method instead of Select<TSource,TResult>.
 Although SelectMany works similarly to Select, it differs in that the transform function returns a collection that is then expanded by SelectMany before it is returned.

+## Dictionary<TKey, TValue> Class
+1. Represents a collection of keys and values.
+1. Namespace: System.Collections.Generic, Assembly:  mscorlib (in mscorlib.dll)

+## HttpResponseMessage Class
+1. Represents a HTTP response message.
+1. Inheritance Hierarchy: System.Object > System.Net.Http.HttpResponseMessage

+## ActionNameAttribute.Name Property
+1. Gets or sets the name of the action.
+1. Namespace: System.Web.Mvc, Assembly: System.Web.Mvc (in System.Web.Mvc.dll)

+## ActionNameAttribute Class
+1. Represents an attribute that is used for the name of an action.
+1. Inheritance Hierarchy: System.Object > System.Attribute > System.Web.Mvc.ActionNameSelectorAttribute > System.Web.Mvc.ActionNameAttribute, Namespace:  System.Web.Mvc, Assembly:  System.Web.Mvc (in System.Web.Mvc.dll)

+## ??
+Operator (C# Reference)
+1. The ?? operator is called the null-coalescing operator.
+It returns the left-hand operand if the operand is not null; otherwise it returns the right hand operand.
+1
+1. [Remarks] A nullable type can represent a value from the type’s domain, or the value can be undefined (in which case the value is null).
+You can use the ?? operator’s syntactic expressiveness to return an appropriate value (the right hand operand) when the left operand has a nullible type whose value is null.
+If you try to assign a nullable value type to a non-nullable value type without using the ?? operator, you will generate a compile-time error.
+If you use a cast, and the nullable value type is currently undefined, an InvalidOperationException exception will be thrown.
+For more information, see Nullable Types.
+1. The result of a ?? operator is not considered to be a constant even if both its arguments are constants.